superruzafa/visual-scala-reference/_functions/dropRight.md

 }
 ~~~

-`drop` creates a collection by discarding the last `i` elements of this collection and keeping the rest.
+`dropRight` creates a collection by discarding the last `i` elements of this collection and keeping the rest.

 <figure class="diagram">
   <img src="images/dropRight.svg" alt="dropRight function">